How to buy a certified pre-owned car

 Take a test drive

-When you take the car for a test drive, notice how it handles and if anything seems out of place.
+When you take the car for a test drive, notice how it handles and if anything seems out of place, like unusual knocking noises or whining.
 Ask for a test drive at night, if possible, to get a feel for how the headlights perform.
 Remember, since you are looking at a used car, you will have more room for negotiation.

 Deciding to purchase a certified pre-owned car involves some research and planning, but with some patience, you can get a solid car at a great price.
 Once you find the right fit, qualify for financing before you sit down to finalize the purchase.
 Coming in with a loan lined up will give you even more room to negotiate.